DeckHack/discoveries/docs/experiments.md

 });
 ```

-You can unset an experiment by supplying everything that is not the value from the above table.
-If you only set one experiment,
+You can disable an experiment by passing an object with all the experiments but the one you want to disable.
+If you don't pass everything, all non-supplied experiments will have their value set to `''`, be warned!.
-all others will default to `""`.
-So if you want to get sure that only this one feature you want to change is changed, you
-also have to supply all other experiments and their default values.

 ## Notice

-As for every feature toggle, you have to do this as soon as `TD` gets available, so templates are not broken or other side effects
+As for every feature toggle, you have to do this as soon as `TD` gets available, so templates are not broken or other side effects may occur.
-may occur.
 Some of the experiments might work if changed later on.